megan91292/dsc-mod-2-project-v2-1-onl01-dtsc-ft-041320/README.md

 <h2> Interpret </h2>

 The Model works by taking a base price for the home depending on the grade.
-It then add sto the price for bathooms, sqft lviing and sqft lot , and subtracts for bedrooms and distance from the city
+It then makes positive adjustments for bathrooms, sqft_living, sqft_lot.
+Followed by negative adjustments for bedrooms and distance from the city.
+The R2 value of 0.701 means that the model accounts for 70% of the variance in price.

 <h2>Future Work</h2>
 <ol>
 <li>Zip code Feature - Create a boundary selector to enable the model to predict price depending on zip code</li>

-<li>More Data  - Collate data for the passed 20 years to see how
+<li>More Data  - Collate data for the passed 20 years to see how </li>
+<li>Explore the effects of distance from a City on existence and size of a basement</li>

 </ol>